espre05/starter-sb-camel-liberty/README.md

     * `SpringBootLibertyApplication`: The entry point for the SpringBoot application.
     * `LibertyHelloController`: A Spring REST endpoint which you can access at `http://localhost:9080/<context>/springbootweb`

-There is also a test class named `failsafe.orca.rest.InsuranceControllerTest` that will test the Spring REST endpoint to ensure failsafe.orca is working.
+There is also a test class named `failsafe.orca.rest.OrcaControllerTest` that will test the Spring REST endpoint to ensure failsafe.orca is working.
 ### Run

 To build and run the application: